TRANSKEI WILD COAST MEANDER

 - To secure your place, contact Marina for a Cederberg 4x4 booking form.

-- A 25% deposit is required upon booking.
+- A 25% deposit is required to confirm your intent to partake in this excursion.

 - Your completed and signed booking form binds you to all conditions on page one and two of the booking form.